Anti-Ghost-Ping/Bug-Reports/README.md

 # Bug Reports
 Found a bug or exploit with Anti Ghost Ping?
-Create an issue here!
+Report it here by creating an issue!